m-lab/website/_pages/learn-definitions.md

 # Definitions of Terms

-To provide clarity for people of all expertise levels, here we provide definition of terms used in M-Lab documentation or with respect to internet research, measurement, etc.
+To provide clarity for people of all expertise levels, here we provide definition of terms used in M-Lab documentation or with respect to Internet research, measurement, etc.

 ## Infrastructure
 {:.no_toc}